 For more information on the Shield Security plugin badge, read the blog article here.

-Shield guided walk-through wizards are added in particular areas of the Shield with the purpose to help you to perform certain actions easier.
+Welcome Wizard is added in the Shield with the purpose to help you to perform certain actions easier.

 Shield Security Dashboard